FateEvent/online-greengrocery-vuejs-tutorial/README.md

 ## Todo list:
 - [x] render images in the ProductCard component;
 - [x] render images in the CartSidebar component;
-- [ ] add browser storage for the past orders page;
+- [ ] add browser or database storage for the past orders page;
-- [ ] reset the quantity variable in the Products and Home pages;
+- [x] reset the quantity variable in the Products and Home pages once the products have been sold;
-- [x] keep the quantity input from getting under 0.
+- [x] keep the quantity input in the product cards from getting under 0.

 ## Bibliography: